Peternator7/strum/README.md

     }
     ```

+8. `EnumCount`: for a given enum generates implementation of `strum::EnumCount`,
+    which returns number of variants via `strum::EnumCount::count` method,
+	also for given `enum MyEnum` generates `const MYENUM_COUNT: usize`
+	which gives the same value as `strum::EnumCount` (which is usefull for array sizes, etc.).

 # Additional Attributes

 Strum supports several custom attributes to modify the generated code.
 At the enum level, the